Broncos kick off NFL training camps with Sanders on board - Sentinel Colorado

 Three other teams — the Cardinals, Seahawks and Ravens — also had rookies report Wednesday but their veterans get several more days of summer vacation, unlike the Broncos.

-He’s the last Broncos rookie without a contract, leaving him a finite amount in Denver’s rookie salary pool and his representatives hammering out details such as performance bonuses.

-“We’ll see,” Elway said when asked if he felt Lock would be in camp for the first workout Thursday morning.
-“I’m not going to make a prediction one way or the other but we’re hoping that he’s going to be here.”

-Lock is vying for the backup job behind newcomer Joe Flacco, whom Elway acquired from Baltimore in yet another offseason makeover.
+Lock agreed to terms Wednesday afternoon, avoiding a potential holdout.
+He is vying for the backup job behind newcomer Joe Flacco, whom Elway acquired from Baltimore in yet another offseason makeover.

 Widely viewed as a first-round prospect, Lock slipped to the second round, where the Broncos selected him with the 42nd overall pick, one spot behind their new left guard Dalton Risner.
 Lock has to get used to playing under center after hardly doing so at Missouri.